The next VSecM Contributor Sync will be on…

 As a rule of thumb, always backup your cluster regularly, so that if

-such an incident occurs, you can recover the vsecm-safe-age-key
+such an incident occurs, you can recover the vsecm-root-key

 secret